Roasting marshmallows and conversing late into the night around a fire pit is one of the best ways to bond with family and friends.

 Tea tree oil is also an excellent pest control solution for bugs, including mosquitoes.
 Still, you can use a bug spray as an insect repellent in your outdoor fire pit.

 Several tiki torches can also help repel bugs from your outdoor entertainment area.
 You can get the best tiki torches deals from affiliate links on affiliate advertising programs.
-These will save you time and effort from delving the internet.
+These will save you time and effort from delving into the internet.
 Alternatively, you can make a direct purchase from Amazon.

 How to Minimize Mosquitoes in Your Garden